 And I’m not just talking about things to help you prepare for marriage.
 Or how to put God first in your relationship.
 I’m talking about stuff that you never thought to ask your partner, yet you’re super glad you did because it helped you learn so much about them.

 I learned things about Kyle that would have never come up any other way.
 His past, his passions, his fears, and his most desired dreams.

 I discovered what ticked him off, and what would keep him going if he ever felt like life was too much to handle.

 Then, this book focuses on your relationship as a whole.

-How to best communicate to each other.
+How to best communicate with each other.
 What to do when the other is facing difficulty or crisis.
 How to resolve a conflict.
 I mean, this book seriously covers it all!

 When it came to actually preparing for marriage, the questions covered topics like spending (or saving money) and budgets, your expectations as a wife and your expectations in a husband.
 Which, by the way, were totally different answers between Kyle and me… so thank God for this discussion early on!

 The book even covered future plans like kids, your ideal lifestyle, your marriage goals, and how you intend to spend the holidays as a married couple and once kids come into the picture.
 They have a question about adoption, pets, and taking care of your older relatives.

 I cannot tell you enough how and why this is the best devotional out there.